Corporate Partner, London

 Earlier in his career, David spent seven months on secondment to the group legal department of Vodafone Group.

-David moved to Abu Dhabi in 2011 in order to help set up the firm’s second office in the UAE.
+David moved to Abu Dhabi in 2011 in order to help set up the firm’s second office in the UAE and returned to London in 2017.

 Education and qualifications